thoni56/c-xrefactory/doc/adr/0003-D-automatically-find-config-files.md

 ## Y-Statement

-_In the context of_ finding and reading .c-xrefrc files with configuration options _facing the fact_ that it should be possible to store in a repo and avoid sending various command line options to c-xref _we decided for_ searching the directory tree upwards from the indicated file or current working directory for a .c-xrefrc _and neglected_ -
+_In the context of_ finding and reading .c-xrefrc files with configuration options _facing the fact_ that it should be possible to store configurations in a repo and avoid sending various command line options to c-xref
+_we decided for_ searching the directory tree upwards from the indicated file starting with the current working directory for a .c-xrefrc
-_to achieve_ ease of configuration and possibility to share settings when working on different machines with a shared repo _accepting_ the incompatibility that this might introduce for some users _because_ this is similar to what many other tools do (gdb/.gdbinit, git/.git, lsp/.lspconfig, ...)
+_and neglected_ problems with keeping total backwards compatibility _to achieve_ ease of configuration and possibility to share settings when working on different machines with a shared repo _accepting_ the incompatibility that this might introduce for some users _because_ this is similar to what many other tools do (gdb/.gdbinit, git/.git, lsp/.lspconfig, ...)